Key Insights on Knowledge Graphs and Human Transcendence

 Much prior art exists for the creation of such knowledge graphs, creating granular assertions and relationships, typically in something like “subject, predicate, object” notation – IE: “cat” isa “mammal”, albeit with some crucially problematic limitations, at least for the knowledge graphs I’ve seen:

 1. They aren’t collaborative in-band with the context into which one would like to link them

 2. Many previous knowledge graph attempts had focused on the representation of “facts” as knowledge, when in actuality we were recording someone’s personal opinion, and often a reductive one at that.

 (more on this in a later post)

-So, the core of the idea is that, let’s not simply curate insightful textual annotations and comments – we’e tried this.
+So, the core of the idea: let’s not simply curate insightful textual annotations and comments – we’ve tried this.
 It’s very hard to do in a trustworthy and “unbiased” fashion, and I daresay practically impossible to do at webscale.

 Instead, let’s allow users to annotate passages of a text through the creation of fine-grained knowledge graph nodes.
 These nodes would finely and precisely describe (and perhaps eventually subsume) the meaning of the original passage itself, PLUS the assertions being made by the annotators, referencing concepts or assertions defined elsewhere, and by others.